 As a graduate of Fredonia University with a bachelor's degree in Vocal Music Education (2017), Ms. Schneider is proud to have been a part of many large choral productions during her collegiate career.
 One of her proudest moments was performing Bach's St. Matthew Passion with the Buffalo Philharmonic Orchestra, under the baton of the late Dr. Gerald Gray.
 Other choral experiences include serving as the Student Conductor for the Fredonia University Chorus in 2016, under the direction of Dr. Vernon Huff (Director of Choral Activities).
-Most recently, Ms. Schneider has both conducted and sang on Stony Brook University's annual abbreviated production of Handel's Messiah (2018), and looks forward to continuing this tradition as the Soprano Soloist for this year's production of Handel's Messiah with the Stony Brook Orchestra (2019).
+Most recently, Ms. Schneider has both conducted and sang on Stony Brook University's annual abbreviated production of Handel's Messiah (2018), and continued this tradition as the Soprano Soloist for Handel's Messiah with the Stony Brook Orchestra in 2019.

 In addition to her performance opportunities at Fredonia University, Ms. Schneider was elected Vice President of the Student Opera Theatre Association (SOTA) for the 2015-2016 academic year.
 As Vice President, Ms. Schneider served as the Producer of SOTA's annual Spring Opera Scenes event held at the historic 1891 Fredonia Opera House.
 (Spring 2016)

 Ms. Schneider is currently pursuing a Doctor of Musical Arts (D.M.A.) degree in Voice Performance at Stony Brook University.
-This past spring, Schneider graduated with a Master's Degree within the Vocal Performance program at Stony Brook University.
-Ms. Schneider is currently under the tutelage of newly-appointed voice teacher, Jeremy Little.
-Little holds degrees from Louisiana State University, The Juilliard School, and Stony Brook University, and sings for The Metropolitan Opera (both as a principal artist and as a member of the Met Chorus).
+Ms. Schneider graduated with a Master's Degree within the Vocal Performance program at Stony Brook University in 2020.
+Ms. Schneider is currently under the tutelage of newly-appointed voice teacher, Dr. Jeremy Little.
+Dr. Little holds degrees from Louisiana State University, The Juilliard School, and Stony Brook University, and sings for The Metropolitan Opera (both as a principal artist and as a member of the Met Chorus).